3ki5tj/invt/prog/README.md

 The program `predict` can predict the error from the analytical result.

+Note, the error reported by predict are the square root values

 The program scans over a range of an input parameters and outputs the error there.
 There are three scan modes.